tale-toul/ocp-aws/README.md

 * Enable the repositories needed to install Openshift.

-* Update operating system packages
+* Update operating system packages, only when the variable update_packages have been defined as true, the default value is false.

 The username and password required to register the hosts with Red Hat are encrypted in a vault file.  the playbook must be run providing the password to unencrypt that file, for example by storing the password in a file and using the command: